Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Introduction

 \section{Introduction}

-With population growth and economy, vehicles are increasing rapidly, and traffic congestion has become an urgent problem.
-It is well known that traffic congestion causes fuel waste, environmental pollution, economic losses, and waste of time.
-Improving transportation efficiency and mitigating traffic congestion is urgent.
-Because intersections are one of the most common forms of bottlenecks in urban areas, traffic signal control is critical for effective traffic management.
-In many modern cities, FixedTime~\cite{fixedtime}, SCOOT~\cite{scoot2}, and SCATS~\cite{scats2} are the most common traffic signal control(TSC) systems, which rely on manually traffic signal plans.
-FixedTime uses a fixed traffic signal plan with fixed cycle length and singal phase split.
-SCOOT and SCATS dynamically select the traffic signal plan according to the traffic volume detected by loop sensors.
-These methods' specialized traffic signal plans are not suitable for dynamic traffic and various intersections.
+With the growth of population and economy, the number of vehicles on the road has surged, leading to widespread traffic congestion.
+This congestion causes fuel waste, environmental pollution, and economic losses.
+Enhancing transportation efficiency and alleviating traffic congestion has become crucial.
+Signalized intersections are common bottlenecks in urban areas, and traffic signal control (TSC) is critical for effective traffic management.
+Common TSC systems in modern cities include FixedTime~\cite{fixedtime}, GreenWave~\cite{greenwave}, SCOOT~\cite{scoot2}, and SCATS~\cite{scats2}.
+These systems predominantly rely on expert-designed traffic signal plans, making them unsuitable for dynamic traffic and various intersections.

-Reinforcement learning (RL)~\cite{rl} is a branch of machine learning concerned with how intelligent agents ought to take actions in an environment in order to maximize the notion of cumulative reward.
-RL has attracted increasing attention for TSC, and researchers have started using RL to solve TSC problems~\cite{drl,intellilight,LIT,cooperative,gcn,presslight,colight,mplight}.
-RL models can directly learn from the environment through trial-and-reward without requiring strict assumptions like traditional TSC methods.
-In addition, RL models powered by deep neural networks~\cite{DQN2015} can learn to handle complex and dynamic environments.
+Reinforcement learning (RL)~\cite{rl}, a branch of machine learning, focuses on how intelligent agents should take action within an environment to maximize cumulative rewards.
+RL has attracted increasing attention for TSC, with researchers applying RL to address the TSC problem~\cite{drl,intellilight,LIT,cooperative,gcn,presslight,colight,mplight}.
+Unlike traditional TSC methods, RL models can directly learn from the environment through trial and reward without requiring strict assumptions.
+Furthermore, deep neural networks~\cite{DQN2015} powered RL models can learn to manage complex and dynamic traffic environments.
 RL-based TSC methods~\cite{presslight,mplight,colight} become a promising solution for adapting the dynamic traffic.
-PressLight~\cite{presslight} can realize large-scale traffic signal control.
-Furthermore, MPLight~\cite{mplight} and CoLight~\cite{colight} have demonstrated their capacity to deal with TSC at large-scale.
+RL-based methods such as PressLight~\cite{presslight}, FRAP~\cite{frap}, MPLight~\cite{mplight}, and CoLight~\cite{colight} have emerged as promising solutions for adapting to dynamic traffic.